 Students may take one new course, two repeat courses, two enrichment courses, or one repeat course and one enrichment course during the four-week summer program.
 Upon successful completion, high school credit is awarded, which is transferable to any Virginia high school and most high schools across the United States.
-The following courses were offered in the Summer 2019.
-Summer 2020 courses will be updated soon.

 Students taking new core courses will receive a full high school credit upon successful completion of the course.